Kanazawa Castle Park — Complete Guide

 The origins of Kanazawa Castle trace back to the 1480s during Japan’s Warring States period, when the followers of Honganji Temple built a fortified religious complex known as Kanazawa Mido.
 The city flourished as a center of the Kaga Ikko-ikki uprising, a self-governed religious community.
 However, in 1580, it fell to Sakuma Morimasa, a general serving under Oda Nobunaga.
 Three years later, in 1583, Maeda Toshiie took control of the castle and began ruling over the provinces of Kaga, Noto, and Etchu.

 After the Meiji Restoration, the castle grounds were repurposed for military use, housing the Kanazawa Garrison and later the headquarters of the 6th Brigade of the Imperial Japanese Army.
 Following World War II, the site became the campus of Kanazawa University.
-When the university relocated in the 1990s, Ishikawa Prefecture launched an ambitious restoration project, reconstructing structures such as the Kahoku-mon Gate (2010), Hishi Yagura and Gojikken Nagaya (2001), and the Nezumitamon Bridge (2020).
+When the university relocated in the 1990s, Ishikawa Prefecture launched an ambitious restoration project, reconstructing the Kahoku-mon Gate (2010), Hishi Yagura and Gojikken Nagaya (2001), and the Nezumitamon Bridge (2020).
 Today, Kanazawa Castle is open to the public as a nationally designated historic site.

 Beyond its gates and turrets, the castle’s charm lies in its diverse stone masonry techniques — including the precision-cut “Kirikomi-hagi,” hexagonal “Kikko-ishi,” and the elegant “Shikishi-tanzaku-zumi.”
 Visitors can also enjoy the serene waterscape of Gyokusen’inmaru Garden and the enchanting nighttime illumination that highlights the castle’s architectural beauty.